marietta-d/cattle_mortality/NOTES.md

 ### Cox models on all data

 Overall 127 models where generated and tested.
+The AIC, BIC, and log-likelihood of the five best models is shown below.
+The results are not satisfatory.

 | Vars   |  AIC   |     BIC   |    loglik |
 | ------ | ------ | --------- | ------ |